Samuel W. Fordyce: Political career

-Fordyce was an active democrat, serving as delegate to conventions in Alabama during reconstruction, after the Civil War.
+Fordyce was an active democrat, serving as a delegate to conventions in Alabama during Reconstruction, after the Civil War.
 He was a member of the state committee in 1874 when an entirely democratic ticket was elected.
 In 1880, Fordyce was a delegate to the state gubernatorial convention in Arkansas.
 He was also a delegate to the state judicial convention in 1884, member of the democratic national committee of Arkansas from 1884 to 1888, delegate to the national democratic convention of 1884, member of the committee to notify Cleveland and Hendricks of their nomination as president and vice president, delegate at large to the national democratic convention of 1892, and chairman of the committee on permanent organization.
 Fordyce was often asked to run for governor or senator, but declined.
-Fordyce's was respected by both parties for his political knowledge and several presidents sought his advice, including President Hayes, President Harrison, and President McKinley.
+Fordyce was respected by both parties for his political knowledge, and several presidents sought his advice, including President Hayes, President Harrison, and President McKinley.

 It is clear that Fordyce had some political influence, as he wrote to Missouri Governor David Rowland Francis in 1891 recommending John C. Kelton, an employee of the Missouri Pacific Railway Company for a position in the County Surveyors Office.